sehrschlechtYT/StreetViewDownloader/README.md

 ### About this project
 On July 21, 2021, Google removed the old street view images from 2008/2009 for Germany.
 Before that, this tool was used to download panoramas from germany to preserve them.

-## Read before using

-**If you want to download panoramas, please run your own instance (see *How to run*)!**

-There is a public **demo** instance available [here](https://streetview.philemon.dev).
-Note: Since the german coverage is gone, the downloading feature is disabled on the demo instance.

 ### How to run